General Staff Building, Belgrade: History

+In May 2025, the Office of the Public Prosecutor for Organized Crime (TOK) launched an investigation into the procedural handling of the case and arrested Goran Vasić, the acting director of the Republic Institute for the Protection of Cultural Monuments.
+Prosecutors alleged that Vasić submitted the forged documents to the Ministry of Culture without the participation or consent of the Institute's professional conservationists.
+During his hearing Vasić confessed to all charges.
+In December 2025 TOK filed an indictment against the Minister of Culture, Nikola Selaković for alleged abuse of official position and falsification of an official document.
+Prosecutors demanded three-year prison sentence for Selaković.
+On 15 December 2025 Affinity Global Development in a statement to Wall Street Journal said "Because meaningful projects should unite rather than divide, and out of respect for the people of Serbia and the City of Belgrade, we are withdrawing our application and stepping aside at this time".

 Architecture

 The building was designed by Serbian architect, Nikola Dobrović.
 It is located in the downtown Belgrade, split in two by Nemanjina Street.
 Its design was meant to resemble a canyon of the Sutjeska river, where one of the most significant battles of World War II in Yugoslavia was fought, with the street as a river dividing the two monumental, gradually completed tracts.
 As Nemanjina Street comes up the hill from the Belgrade Main Railway Station, the two parts of the building form a symbolic gate.

 In addition to cascading forms, facades are characterized by the application of contrasting materials - robust, brown-red stone from Kosjerić and white marble slabs from the island of Brač.
 The most striking visual motif representing the window bars on the facades, designed in the spirit of late modernism.

 The northern part of the complex, standing across the Government Building in Kneza Miloša Street, is named "Building A" with area of 12,654 square meters.
 The southern part of the complex, across the Nemanjina Street, is named "Building B" with area of 36,581 square meters.